 Dangers of Dogs Eating Almonds

-The anatomy of dogs isn’t quite the same as humans, and excess amounts of certain foods have a more serious impact on their overall health.
+The anatomy of dogs isn’t quite the same as humans, and excess amounts of certain have a more serious impact on their overall health.
 For example, when dogs eat a high-fat diet, their risk of pancreatitis rises significantly.